1 June 2025

 - Key skills: multi-role; good physical theatre/movement; emotional depth, comedy

-- Accent will be standard English and minor variations on this depending on casting
+- Accent will be natural Scottish and minor variations on this depending on casting

-- Any ethnicity: TiE It Up Theatre particularly welcomes submissions from ethnically diverse/global majority performers
+- Any ethnicity: we welcome submissions from ethnically diverse/global majority performers

 - Must be confident and experienced in creating exciting ensemble performance work